soundpress/RulesOfNYC/docs/c07/index.rst

    (16) The total volume of each type of non-putrescible solid waste, as well as the total aggregate volume of non-putrescible solid waste, to be present at the transfer station at one time; and

-   (17) At the request of the Commissioner, the applicant shall supply any additional information that is reasonably necessary to clarify that the transfer station is capable of complying with § 4-06 of this subchapter.
+   (17) At the request of the Commissioner, the applicant shall supply any additional information that is reasonably necessary to clarify that the transfer station is capable of complying with 16 RCNY § 4-06.

 (c) Any initial application for a transfer station permit shall include all documentation required pursuant to this section in one single package.
 This package shall constitute the transfer station permit application.